 The City of Yelm has come a long way from humble beginnings initially inhabited by the local Nisqually Indian Tribe.

-Now a hub for Washington's Southeast Thurston County & southwest Pierce County residents & businesses, as well as the city many pass in their daily commutes to the State capitol in Olympia or Joint-Base Lewis-McChord (JBLM) in Tacoma.
+Now a hub for Washington's Southeast Thurston County & southwest Pierce County residents & businesses, as well as the city many pass in their daily commutes to the State Capitol in Olympia or Joint-Base Lewis-McChord (JBLM) in Tacoma.

-Gig Harbor is one of several cities and towns that claim to be "the gateway to the Olympic Peninsula".
+Gig Harbor is one of several cities and towns that claim to be "the gateway to the Olympic Peninsula."
 It is located on Gig Harbor Bay in Puget Sound across the Narrows Bridge from Tacoma.
 Due to its close access to several state and city parks, and historic waterfront that includes boutiques and fine dining, it has become a popular tourist destination.

 Yelm boasts a population of over 7,000 people within the city limits and serves as the commercial center for thousands more that live in the pristine, surrounding rural areas.
-The word "Yelm" was born from the Coast Salish Native American language word "shelm", which means "land of the dancing spirits", from the shimmering mirage from heat rising from the Summer Prairie floor.
+The word "Yelm" was born from the Coast Salish Native American language word "shelm" which means "land of the dancing spirits," from the shimmering mirage from heat rising from the Summer Prairie floor.

-And within this quaint little prairie town sits Studio 703 West, which has provided graphical services for this community for almost 20 years.
+And within this quaint little prairie town sits Studio 703 West, which has provided graphical services for this community for almost 28 years.